iotempire/iotempower/doc/installation.rst

 Installation on Linux (and WSL)
 +++++++++++++++++++++++++++++++

 The steps for WSL (Windows Subsystem for Linux) and Linux should be the same.
-For information on how to run IoT Empower on a Raspberry Pi, please go to `this link </doc/installation.rst>`__.
+For information on how to run IoTempower on a Raspberry Pi, please go to `this link </doc/installation.rst>`__.

 We highly recommend against using WSL 2 as the networking is currently a total mess and serial ports are nearly unsupported.
 WSL 1 kind of works, though a powerful computer (4 cores and min.
-16GB) should still yield better results in with a lightweight Linux (like xubuntu or xfce manjaro) in virtual machine (using for example virtual box with bridged networking).
+16GB) should still yield better results with a lightweight Linux (like xubuntu or xfce manjaro) in a virtual machine (using for example virtual box with bridged networking).
 If you don't have a computer running a dedicated Linux, consider dual booting Linux.